top of page

 3. Social and hierarchical reinforcement once a plan is initiated

-These mechanisms contribute to what researchers describe as decision inertia, continued action without sufficient re-evaluation (Klymkiv et al., 2025).
+These mechanisms contribute to what researchers describe as decision inertia, which is continued action without sufficient re-evaluation (Klymkiv et al., 2025).

 Cognitive rigidity rarely results in immediate failure.
 Instead, it produces incremental decision errors that accumulate over the course of an operation.